simonagren/simonagren.github.io/content/posts/2018-11-11--azurefunction-v2-pnpjs/index.md

 As the title may hint, you're up for some JavaScript!

 Today I had a few moments over and decided to have look at Azure Functions V2.
-In all honesty It's been quite some time since I played around with Azure Functions, and back then I only made one or two PnP PowerShell scripts.
-It felt really interesting digging in to this again.
+In all honesty, It's been quite some time since I played around with Azure Functions, and back then I only made one or two PnP PowerShell scripts.
+It felt really interesting digging into this again.

 Anyways, I started to think about using PnPJs in the JavaScript function, and this might not be news to some of you, but for me this was exciting!

 This first blog post will be a lot about setup and getting PnPJs to work with an Azure Function.
-Next post will include some deployment, local vs production variables, the Azure Storage Emulator etc. Then in the third post I will write some about Ochestrations and how we can utilize the strengths of functions vs more classic approaches.
+The next post will include some deployment, local vs production variables, the Azure Storage Emulator, etc. Then in the third post, I will write some about Orchestrations and how we can utilize the strengths of functions vs more classic approaches.

 So I ended up creating everything from Visual Studio code (you could use the CLI), and I want to share how I did it.

-## Installing prerequisites
+# Installing prerequisites

 * I assume you already have [Visual Studio Code](https://code.visualstudio.com/), and [Node](https://nodejs.org/) or else go get it already :)